Yes, You Can Grow Strawberries In Austin

 Day-neutral cultivars can initiate flower buds during any day length.
 Flower buds will continue to develop as long as the temperatures are not too hot or too cold.

 The problem with the old everbearing types and the new day-neutrals is that they produce lower yield overall than spring bearers, and most suffer greatly in the Texas heat.
-In time, new cultivars may emerge which will prove to be dependable producers in our area.
-Until then, they are not recommended.

 Plants can be difficult to find in local garden centers during the fall season, and may have to be mail ordered.